Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 <img src="images/18.png" width="640">

-In Blender, make a cube of dimensions 4km x 10m x 1520m and adjust the grid's Z dimension until it is about the same as the height of the cube.
+In Blender, add a mesh cube of dimensions 4km x 10m x 1520m and adjust Grid's Z dimension until it is about the same as the height as Cube.

 Before.